ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/README.md

-   An operator that wishes to favor DMARC policy over SPF policy, for example, will disregard the SPF policy, since enacting an SPF- determined rejection prevents evaluation of DKIM; DKIM might
+   An operator that wishes to favor DMARC policy over SPF policy, for example, will disregard the SPF policy, since enacting an SPF- determined rejection prevents evaluation of DKIM; DKIM might otherwise pass, satisfying the DMARC evaluation.
+There is a trade-

-Kucherawy (ed), et al.  Expires 22 September 2020              [Page 27]
+Kucherawy (ed), et al.  Expires 28 September 2020              [Page 27]

 Internet-Draft                  DMARCbis                      March 2020

-   otherwise pass, satisfying the DMARC evaluation.
-There is a trade- off to doing so, namely acceptance and processing of the entire message body in exchange for the enhanced protection DMARC provides.
+   off to doing so, namely acceptance and processing of the entire message body in exchange for the enhanced protection DMARC provides.